jeanjerome/archetype-demo/README.md

 1. This is a basic demo yet!

-1. More complex cases have to be tested to prove real efficiency in such solution.
+1. More complex cases have to be tested to prove real efficiency in such solution mostly on functionalities!